Paul C. Watler

 A highlight for Paul for more than two decades has been providing First Amendment counsel to news media clients producing outstanding public service journalism.
 Paul’s clients have been recognized with the Pulitzer Prize for Investigative Reporting, the Columbia Du Pont Gold and Silver Baton Awards, the Peabody Award and many other national, state and local honors for news reporting for which Paul provided First Amendment counsel.
 In appreciation of that career opportunity, Mr. Watler and his wife in 2015 established and funded the Paul C. and Julia A. Watler Endowed Scholarship for Investigative Journalism in the Moody College of Communication at The University of Texas at Austin.
 The scholarship is annually awarded to an outstanding journalism student at the University where Paul earned his Bachelor of Journalism and serves on the Dean’s Advisory Council.

-Beyond his work with the Paul C. and Julia A. Watler Endowed Scholarship for Investigative Journalism, Paul is involved both personally and professionally with the following organizations:
+Paul has been involved both personally and professionally with the following organizations:

 - Special Texas Supreme Court Advisory Committee